phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_purerandom.md

 ## Visualizing trajectories

 Run simulation for 3 cells for 500 seconds to get a rough idea of what their trajectories look like.
+The end points of the simulation are stored in `terminals` and the trajectories are stored in `path`.

 ~~~ python
 duration = 800   #seconds, duration of the simulation